AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

     For our purposes there isn't really a difference; I include them here so that I can later show you conditions under which they are all simultaneously false.
 }

-## Conjecture: A Principle of Scaling
+\subsubsection{Conjecture: A Principle of Scaling}

-\pz{This is too short to be a subsection, or at least emphasize on the message}

 \label{sec:a-principle-of-scaling}